-- Areas of Mobile with the highest rents include USA, Church Street East, and Lower Dauphine where rents range between $980 and $1,114 per month.
+- Areas of Mobile with the highest rents include Summerville, Church Street East, and Lower Dauphin where rents range between $1,193 and $1,334 per month.

-- According to RENTCafé, the most popular neighborhoods in Mobile for renters are Overton, Sheldon, and Westhill.
+- According to RENTCafé, the most popular neighborhoods in Mobile for renters are Lower Dauphin, Airmont, Sheldon, and Westhill.

 Historic Price Changes & Housing Affordability

 Each month Freddie Mac publishes the Freddie Mac House Price Index (FMHPI) tracking the historic price changes for housing across the U.S.

-The most recent House Price Index report for Mobile, Alabama shows that home prices have increased by more than 34% over the last five years.
-Over the last 12 months, homes prices in the Mobile metropolitan area have increased by 11.9%, and by 1.9% compared to the previous month.
+The most recent House Price Index report for Mobile, Alabama shows that seasonally adjusted home prices have increased by more than 58% over the last five years (as of April 2022).
+Over the last 12 months, home prices in the Mobile metropolitan area have increased by 18.2%, and by 1.5% over the last month.

 In addition to analyzing short- and long-term pricing trends, real estate investors also consider the affordability of housing in the market to help forecast the demand for rental property.
-Affordability compares the cost median cost of housing to the percentage of income needed to purchase a home in Mobile.
+Affordability compares the median cost of housing to the percentage of income needed to purchase a home in Mobile.